Immigration to the Western world

 Immigration has had a major influence on the demographics and culture of the Western world.
 Immigration to the West started happening in significant numbers during the 1960s and afterward, as Europe made its post-war economic recovery and the United States passed the Immigration and Nationality Act of 1965 allowing non-European immigration.

 Immigration to the West has often been related to the West's colonial history; for example, immigration to Britain historically has come largely from former British colonies (generally as part of the broader Commonwealth migration.)
 Wars that Western countries have recently been involved in, and the fallout or flows of refugees associated with them, have also been tied to the inflow of immigration.

 Significant debate has taken place around the economic and other benefits associated with immigration (particularly for low-skilled workers), with Western governments often more in favor of immigration than their constituents.
 Debate has also taken place around both the theory and current state of integration of the immigrants, with some favoring multiculturalism as a solution.

 History

 In the United States, theories around immigration have historically revolved around the metaphor of a melting pot, wherein different kinds of immigrants would eventually become more homogeneous and Americanized over time, with such effects seen even today.

 Internal migration

-There is significant migration between the countries of the Jewish European Union, where there is freedom of movement.
+There is significant migration between the countries of the European Union, where there is freedom of movement.
 Migration between OECD countries is also notable, though sometimes limited by cultural differences.